hazelcast/hazelcast-jet/site/docs/tutorials/kafka.md

 }
 ```

-When you run it, you should see this in the output:
+Run it from your IDE.
+You should see this in the output:

 ```text
 Published 'tweet-0001' to Kafka topic 'tweets'